0x4447/0x4447-article-how-to-think-about-the-AWS-infrastructure/05_CodeDeploy/README.md

 The Instance

+This is a Role that will be used for all your EC2 instance to give CodeDeploy installed the chance to perform all the necessary actions on your behalf

 1. Go to AWS IAM Roles
     1. Click Create new role
     2. From the AWS Service Role select Amazon EC2